Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   3. The live ingest source MAY add a kind box in the udta box in each track to signal the switching set it belongs to.
 The schemeIdUri of this kind box SHALL be urn:dashif:ingest:switchingset_id and the value field of the kind box SHALL be the [=Switching Set ID=].
-  4. The switching sets are grouped as adaptationSets present in the MPEG-DASH manifest in a POST request issued earlier before the segments of that swtiching set are transmitted. in this case, the naming of the segment URI's follows the naming defined in the MPEG-DASH manifest based on a SegmentTemplate and SegmentTimeline with a relative BaseURL
+  4. The switching sets are grouped as adaptation sets present in the MPEG-DASH manifest in a POST request issued earlier, i.e. before the segments of that switching set are transmitted. in this case, the naming of the segment URI's follows the naming defined in the MPEG-DASH manifest based on a SegmentTemplate and SegmentTimeline elements with a relative BaseURL

   Table 2: Switching set signalling options